compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day01_notes_reading.md

-## The sequence of sequencers: The history of sequencing DNA
+## The sequence of sequencers: The history of sequencing DNA - James M. HEather & Benjamin Chain
+This article reflects on the evolution of the sequencing process, going through the generations of the methods that arose.

+* 1<sup>st</sup> generation DNA sequencing:

+* 2<sup>nd</sup> generation DNA sequencing:

+* 3<sup>rd</sup> generation DNA sequencing: